 Barberton Community Foundation High School Scholarship

 Barberton Community Foundation’s High School Scholarship program was implemented in 1997 to assist Barberton High School graduates reach their educational goals.
 As one of the Foundation’s signature community investment programs, the program recognizes students’ academic achievement and helps propel promising students into the pursuit of higher education.

 All students considered for a Barberton Community Foundation High School Scholarship must first meet a four year Barberton residency requirement.
 Students who do not meet the residency requirement are not eligible for a scholarship from Barberton Community Foundation.

 All students who are selected for a scholarship or meet Cum Laude Scholarship eligibility requirements will be notified via email (if provided) or a letter in the mail.

-It is ultimately the student’s responsibility to discover and complete the list of requirements for scholarship distribution by September 30 of each year.
+It is ultimately the student’s responsibility to discover and complete the list of requirements for scholarship distribution.
+Scholarship funds can only be used to attend an accredited, not-for-profit school.

 How to Claim Your Barberton Community Foundation High School Scholarship